Wayneoween/dnd5e_story_hotdq/_posts/2020-07-14-Tarsakh_16th_through_17th.md

 # Tarsakh 17

-We arrived in Neverwinter, Kayja's hometown.
-The city was destroyed by a volcano eruption and has since been rebuilt.
+We arrived in {% include glossary_link.html title="Neverwinter" %}, {% include glossary_link.html title="Kaiya" %}'s hometown.
+The city was destroyed by a
+volcano eruption and has since been rebuilt.
 The southeast district is ripped open by a chasm in the ground that leads to the Underdark, home to many vile creatures.